aneldev/dyna-ts-module-boilerplate/README.md

 ## General

-Call `yarn build`
+Call `pnpm build`
 to create a distributable version of your project under the `dist/` folder.

-The package configuration exports the `dist/` folder so you have to call the `yarn build` every time you want to publish this package.
+The package configuration exports the `dist/` folder so you have to call the `pnpm build` every time you want to publish this package.
 The typescript declarations are there out of the box.

-Call `yarn release` to build, publish to npm and push to your repo.
+Call `pnpm release` to build, publish to npm and push to your repo.

 ## `commonJs` && `esNext`